 For the frosting

 - Add the powdered sugar, vanilla and milk to a mixing bowl and mix well.
-Add a drop or two of additional milk to desired consistency.
+You may add additional liquid if the frosting is too thick (only do a drop or two at a time).
 Spread on cooled cookies and serve.

 Love this recipe?